Allura Red AC: Studies on safety

 Allura Red has been heavily studied by food safety groups in North America and Europe, and remains in wide use.
 However, chronic exposure to the dye has been shown to increase susceptibility to bowel disorders in mice.
-The dye has been shown to damage the DNA of mice.
+The dye has also been shown to damage the DNA of and cause colonic inflammation in mice.

 The UK's Food Standards Agency commissioned a study of six food dyes, dubbed the "Southampton 6" (tartrazine, Allura Red, Ponceau 4R, Quinoline Yellow, sunset yellow, carmoisine), and sodium benzoate (a preservative) on children in the general population, who consumed them in beverages.
 The study found "a possible link between the consumption of these artificial colours and a sodium benzoate preservative and increased hyperactivity" in the children; the advisory committee to the FSA that evaluated the study also determined that because of study limitations, the results could not be extrapolated to the general population, and further testing was recommended.

-The European Food Safety Authority (EFSA), with a stronger emphasis on the precautionary principle, required labelling and temporarily reduced the acceptable daily intake (ADI) for the food colorings; the UK FSA called for voluntary withdrawal of the colorings by food manufacturers.
+The European Food Safety Authority (EFSA), with a stronger emphasis on the precautionary principle (requiring proof that a substance is safe before allowing it in food), required labelling and temporarily reduced the acceptable daily intake (ADI) for the food colorings; the UK FSA called for voluntary withdrawal of the colorings by food manufacturers.
 However, in 2009, the EFSA re-evaluated the data at hand and determined that "the available scientific evidence does not substantiate a link between the color additives and behavioral effects", and in 2014, after further review of the data, the EFSA restored the prior ADI levels.
 In 2015, the EFSA found that the exposure estimates did not exceed the ADI of 7 mg/kg per day in any population.
+However, the EU now requires that all products containing synthetic food dyes display a label reading "may have an adverse effect on activity and attention in children".